 After that negative start, I’ll go with the parts I really enjoyed.
 The stage design was wonderfully done and worked perfectly for the story.
 The rooms looked very cartoonish, bright and overdrawn with gorgeous little details.
 Especially the way the rooms flipped for the ‘other side’ was just fantastically done.

 The costume design was simple and effective, matching the characters really well without distracting from anything, drawing heavily from the film version of Coraline.

 I can’t say any of the performers didn’t do a fantastic job, they really were amazing, but opera just isn’t for me.
 I love musical theatre, but the sung narration and extreme pitches of opera simply don’t work for me.
 It all seems so artificial and forced to me.
 As I pointed out, this doesn’t mean it wasn’t well done.

 Considering that I booked this one knowing I might very well hate every minute of it, I actually still quite enjoyed it.
 The scene selection and shortening of the storyline were very well done, the look of the whole show was gorgeous, and even that really scary scene towards the end worked incredibly well for a stage performance.
 I just really wish this would have been done in a rock musical fashion!

 It definitely achieved what it set out to do and is a great piece to introduce children to opera, and anyone who enjoys opera shows will definitely find something worth while in this production!

-I’m rating this one three out of six rainbow sloths, mostly because I just don’t like opera…
+I’m rating this one two and a half, mostly because I just don’t like opera…